How we help you succeed

 Southern Vermont College is committed to serving all academically qualified students, regardless of disability.
 The College offers a strong program of support for students who provide documentation of their learning disabilities, Attention Deficit Disorder, vision/hearing impairment, or other disabilities.
 The Learning Differences Support Staff provide regularly scheduled tutorial support sessions to assist with course work, writing assignments, organization/time management, and study strategies.
 Extended time for exams is also available.
 There is no additional fee for participation in the Learning Differences Support Program.
 Students who are interested in learning more about the program should contact the Learning Differences Support Program Coordinator at the College.
 A Learning Differences Support Program brochure which further describes the accommodations and support which may be available as well as documentation required is also available upon request.

-The Office of Career Development is available to assist students and alumni/ae in any stage of their career.
+The Office of Career Development and Internships is available to assist students and alumni/ae in any stage of their career.
 Students are encouraged to use Career Development early in their college experience to assess their interests and explore career options.
-Students can call upon Career Development for help with resume writing and portfolio development as well as assistance in obtaining practical work experiences.
-Career Development staff work with area organizations to develop job opportunities.
+Students can call upon the Office of Career Development and Internships for help with resumé writing and portfolio development as well as assistance in obtaining practical work experiences.
+The Office of Career Development and Internships staff work with area organizations to develop job opportunities.
 A career resource library is maintained to facilitate students' career planning and job searches.

 - Interest Assessments